| || || |

 On September 11th, in 1968, Sly & the Family Stone were detained in London, England for drug possession.
 Apparently, customs officials found some cannabis in now Jehovah’s Witness, former Sly & the Family Stone Bassist, & Prince’s official spiritual guide and Bassist before his passing-Larry Graham.
 Now the band was in London on tour, and they ended up staying in the UK for a week.
 However, they never performed due to Graham’s detainment and the legal issues with importing cannabis.

 I wonder how the rest of the band felt.
 If the weed was someone else’s and Graham took the fall for it, or if he didn’t know and wouldn’t snitch.
 Either way, they made it back to the states safely.
 Graham would leave the band and put out his own solo LP a few years later (1974).
+It has a funky slow tempo track called Ghetto which showcase his skills on bass.
 Graham had a successful solo career pre-Y2K and worked closely with Prince & Chaka Khan in the 2000s.

 …‘Lemme smell ya D Jody!’…On September 11th, in 1970 Jody’s Baby Mamma in the sequel film to Boyz N The Hood directed by John Singleton-Baby Boy: Taraji Penda Henson was born in Washington, D.C., USA.
 The Howard University Graduate has been in numerous movies, even Tyler Perry movies…I don’t like Tyler’s movies but that’s a totally different subject…On second thought, I’m going to say it…Tyler Perry films depict Black Men overall as bad people.
 Moving on, Taraji has won several awards: Emmy, and Golden Globe.